Qualitative Reasoning Group

 Tomai, E. and Forbus, K. (2009).
 EA NLU: Practical Language Understanding for Cognitive Modeling.
 Proceedings of the 22nd International Florida Artificial Intelligence Research Society Conference.
 Sanibel Island, Florida.

 Lockwood, K., Lovett, A., and Forbus, K. (2008).
 Automatic Classification of Containment and Support Spatial Relations in English and Dutch.
-In the Proceedings of Spatial Cognition.
+Proceedings of Spatial Cognition.

 Tomai, E. and Forbus, K. (2007, November).
 Narrative Presentation and Meaning.
 AAAI Fall Symposium on Intelligent Narrative Technologies, Arlington, VA.